sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1500 - draft-query-group.md

         "queries": [
           {
             "id": "ownership_type",
-            "description": "What is type of ownership?",
+            "description": "What is the type of ownership?", "type": "string"
-            "type": "string"
           },
           {